 The finalists for the Theodore Sturgeon Memorial Award for the best short science fiction story have been announced by the Gunn Center for the Study of Science Fiction.
-The award will be presented during the Campbell Conference Awards reception on June 21, 2019.
+The award will be presented during the Campbell Conference Awards reception, to be held June 28-30, 2019.

 - “Freezing Rain, A Chance of Falling”, L.X.
 Beckett (F&SF 7-8/18)

 - The Only Harmless Great Thing, Brooke Bolander (Tor.com Publishing)

 - “The Secret Lives of the Nine Negro Teeth of George Washington”, Phenderson Djèlí Clark (Fireside 2/18)

 - “Nine Last Days on Planet Earth”, Daryl Gregory (Tor.com 9/19/18)

 - “When We Were Starless”, Simone Heller (Clarkesworld 10/18)

 - “The Starship and the Temple Cat”, Yoon Ha Lee (Beneath Ceaseless Skies 2/1/18)

 - “When Robot and Crow Saved East St. Louis”, Annalee Newitz (Slate.com 12/18)

 - Gods, Monsters, and the Lucky Peach, Kelly Robson (Tor.com Publishing)